-The Hibernation Project is a weekly marathon of domestic art-making occuring in Caitlind & Wayne’s home and yard for the duration of 12 weeks in 2019, and again in 2020.
-A tool for embracing (or combating) Winter in Calgary, the project is intended as a gratifying, productive, and immediate experience for artist, free from bureaucracy and the pressure of perfection – a gestation period for ideas, for workshopping concepts, for the dreams of we who wake to sleep.
+The Hibernation Project is a weekly marathon of domestic art-making occuring in Caitlind & Wayne’s home and yard for the duration of 12 weeks each year.
+A tool for embracing – and combating – Winter in Calgary, the project is intended as a gratifying, productive, and immediate experience for artists, free from bureaucracy and the pressure of perfection – a gestation period for ideas, for workshopping concepts, for the dreams of we who wake to sleep.
 Visit the The Hibernation Project blog to view all artworks.

 Yesterday, Today, Tomorrow, Lane Shordee, Caitlind r.c.
 Brown & Wayne Garrett, 2018.
 Custom hourglasses, brass, steel, electronics, microcomputers, sand.
 Commissioned by the Alberta Foundation for the Arts in partnership with the cSPACE Projects. cSPACE King Edward, Calgary, Canada.